Table of Contents

 To prevent the strings from coming loose and to facilitate string changes, they are secured to the bridge by knotting them or using the traditional “tie-block” method.

-In addition to the bridge, the La Patrie Etude has a saddle, which is a small piece of bone or synthetic material that rests on top of the bridge.
+In addition to the bridge, the La Patrie Etude has a saddle, a small piece of bone or synthetic material that rests on top of the bridge.
 It connects the strings and serves as a center point.
 By adjusting the saddle’s height and placement, the guitar’s intonation and note accuracy can be adjusted for the entire fretboard.

 Pressure Tested Top (wood)